 True to its name, Tanakatsu serves an array of katsu dishes ranging from the evergreen chicken katsu curry and chicken katsu don, prawn and fish katsu set meals, to vegan-friendly pumpkin croquette curry.
 The lightness of the katsu crumb paired with the wholesome umami-filled protein of choice will be ingrained in your memory once you have your first Tanakatsu experience.

 The chicken served here is halal, however, they serve pork and alcohol.
 If you are alright with these conditions, we would like to make a strong recommendation that you book a visit to Tanakatsu on Wakley St!
-This is by far one of the best Japanese katsu houses in London.
+This is by far one of the best Japanese katsu houses.
+There is no wonder why it is on the list for the best halal restaurants in London.

 10 Wakley St, The Angel, London EC1V 7LT

 Cocochan is a halal Chinese restaurant that serves Muslim-friendly dim sum.
 With over ten different choices of dim sum, this cute eatery is a must-visit within your halal food guide.
-Located in Marylebone, this restaurant describes itself as a contemporary Pan Asian restaurant in London.
+Located in Marylebone, this restaurant describes itself as a contemporary Pan Asian dining establishment.

-This restaurant is designed beautifully to enhance the eating experience of its customers.
+This halal restaurant in London is designed beautifully to enhance the eating experience of its customers.
 With flowery ornaments and candle-lit tables in a pinkish setting, the restaurant is a popular one among Instagrammers.
 However, that does not discount the flavourful dishes served here at Cocochan.

 The prawn and chive dumplings, chicken gyoza and mushroom dumplings are classic dim sum choices to try here.
 Otherwise, you may also try their freshly prepared sushi and sashimi options.
 Cooked mains are also part of their menu with items like grilled salmon teriyaki and miso black cod for sharing.